Islam and violence: Islam and war

 The first military rulings were formulated during the first hundred years after Muhammad established an Islamic state in Medina.
 These rulings evolved in accordance with the interpretations of the Quran (the Muslim Holy scriptures) and Hadith (the recorded traditions of Muhammad).
-The key themes in these rulings were the justness of war (see Justice in the Quran), and the injunction to jihad.
+The key themes in these rulings were the justness of war (see Justice in the Quran) and the injunction to jihad.
 The rulings do not cover feuds and armed conflicts in general.
 The millennium of Muslim conquests could be classified as a religious war.

 Some have pointed out that the current Western view of the need for a clear separation between Church and State was only first legislated into effect after 18 centuries of Christianity in the Western world.
 While some majority Muslim governments such as Turkey and many of the majority Muslim former Soviet republics have officially attempted to incorporate this principle of such a separation of powers into their governments, yet, the concept somewhat remains in a state of ongoing evolution and flux within the Muslim world.

 Islam has never had any officially recognized tradition of pacifism, and throughout its history, warfare has been an integral part of the Islamic theological system.
 Since the time of Muhammad, Islam has considered warfare to be a legitimate expression of religious faith, and has accepted its use for the defense of Islam.
 During approximately the first 1,000 years of its existence, the use of warfare by Muslim majority governments often resulted in the de facto propagation of Islam.

 The minority Sufi movement within Islam, which includes certain pacifist elements, has often been officially "tolerated" by many Muslim majority governments.
-Additionally, some notable Muslim clerics, such as Abdul Ghaffar Khan have developed alternative non-violent Muslim theologies.
-Some hold that the formal juristic definition of war in Islam constitutes an irrevokable and permanent link between the political and religious justifications for war within Islam.
+Some notable Muslim clerics, such as Abdul Ghaffar Khan, have also developed alternative non-violent Muslim theologies.
+Some hold that the formal juristic definition of war in Islam constitutes an irrevocable and permanent link between the political and religious justifications for war within Islam.
 The Quranic concept of Jihad includes aspects of both a physical and an internal struggle.